-The price of a CBBC linked to an index generally depends on the level of the underlying index (being the Index for the CBBCs).
+The price of a CBBC linked to the shares of a company generally depends on the price of the underlying shares (being the underlying Shares for the CBBCs).
 However, throughout the term of the CBBCs, the price of the CBBCs will be influenced by a number of factors, including:

-- the Strike Level and Call Level of the CBBCs; - the likelihood of the occurrence of a Mandatory Call Event; - the probable range of Residual Value (if any) upon the occurrence of a Mandatory Call Event; - the time remaining to expiry; - the interim interest rates and expected dividend payments or other distributions on any components comprising the Index; - the liquidity of the futures contracts relating to the Index; - the supply and demand for the CBBCs; - the probable range of the Cash Settlement Amount; - our related transaction costs; and - the creditworthiness of the Issuer.
+- the Strike Price and Call Price of the CBBCs; - the likelihood of the occurrence of a Mandatory Call Event; - the probable range of Residual Value (if any) upon the occurrence of a Mandatory Call Event; - the time remaining to expiry; - the interim interest rates and expected dividend payments or other distributions on the underlying Shares; - the supply and demand for the CBBCs; - the probable range of the Cash Settlement Amount; - the depth of the market and liquidity of the underlying Shares; - our related transaction costs; and - the creditworthiness of the Issuer.

-Although the price of the CBBCs tends to mirror the movement of the Index level in dollar value, movements in the price of the CBBCs may not always correspond with the movements in the Index level, especially when the Spot Level is close to the Call Level.
-It is possible that the price of the CBBCs does not increase as much as the increase (in respect of the bull CBBCs) or decrease (in respect of the bear CBBCs) in the level of the Index.
+Although the price of the CBBCs tends to mirror the movement in the price of the underlying Shares in dollar value, movements in the price of the CBBCs may not always correspond with the movements in the price of the underlying Shares, especially when the Spot Price is close to the Call Price.
+It is possible that the price of the CBBCs does not increase as much as the increase (in respect of the bull CBBCs) or decrease (in respect of the bear CBBCs) in the price of the underlying Shares.